Not every happily ever after feels earned.

 Ali Hazelwood’s romances are known for smart banter and big feelings—and this newer title has been appearing alongside other heavily-recognized contemporary romances.
 When her endings work, they land with that “we did the work to get here” kind of certainty.

-View on Goodreads →Onyx Storm (Empyrean #3) by Rebecca Yarros
+Shop on Bookshop →Onyx Storm (Empyrean #3) by Rebecca Yarros

 If you count romantasy in your romance reading (I do—when the love story hits), this series has been everywhere, and the latest installment has kept readers talking.
 High stakes, high emotion, and the kind of relationship tension that makes every tender moment feel hard-won.